Please Donate to Support Youth Mental Health!

 • 1 in 4 teens lives with a diagnosable mental health condition

-• 50% of all mental illness begin by age 14, 75% by age 24
+• 50% of all mental illnesses begin by age 14, 75% by age 24

 • 15% of youth experienced a major depressive episode this past year